AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 TIP

-In addition to spouses and children, individuals eligible for USAA membership include unmarried former spouses, stepchildren, and widow(er)s of USAA members.
+In addition to spouses and children, individuals eligible for USAA membership include unmarried former spouses and widow(er)s of USAA members.
 Parents and siblings of members are not eligible.

 Competitive Auto Insurance Rates

-The exact cost of insuring a Hyundai with USAA depends on the model, year, location, and other factors — but in general, USAA offers low rates.
-This provider offers the lowest rates to insure a Hyundai Elantra, at around $1,200 annually.
+The exact cost of insuring a Hyundai with USAA depends on the model, year, location and other factors — but in general, USAA offers low rates.
+The provider offers the cheapest full coverage rates among our top picks at around $1,407 annually.

 In addition, USAA offers the following discounts: